We are a micro boutique pastrymaker of two people with one passion for pastry ~ dedicated to the art of the croissant

 SO: We came back.
 We so wanted to return to our pastry-making passion.
 We’d already cracked the code with our recipes in our dry climate here in Alberta and curated Canadian ingredients.

 AND: After having lived in the depths of the French countryside, we were a little apprehensive about going back to the ‘Big City’ of Calgary.
-But then we (re)discovered nearby small business friendly Cochrane where we were welcomed with open arms!
-Lucky us!
+But then we eventually (re)discovered nearby beautiful Cochrane.
+It was a long and winding road, let me tell you, but sometimes you have to go full circle to end up in the place you began and see it with new eyes.

 Let’s rendezvous and catch up on each other’s news!
 And for those who are yet to discover our pastries, well, all we can say is: ladies and gentlemen, start your ovens!

 We were founded in Calgary, Alberta in 2011 (with a sabbatical to wander the wilds of the French paysage and other worldly distractions.)
 We are the only genuinely artisanal pastrymaker specializing in Bake at Home French Pastries possibly on the planet.
 I know!
 That makes us either very clever or very crazy or both!

 Owned and operated by pastry-whisperer Pascal Bagioli, a classically trained Patissier (Pastry Chef) and Tourier (a specialist of pastry doughs) from Toulouse, France.
 He has over 25 years experience and has made over 2 million pastries by hand.
 His other passion is as a serious amateur road cyclist hence the bike in the logo.
 And the stories of road rash to prove it.
 Alongside traveling companion and…

 One of Canada’s Up and Coming Small Businesses ~ Globe & Mail, 2015